bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgetsta.md

 ##### 4.4.3.2 The Primary Window and the View Window

-Every application must have a primary window object of class GenPrimaryClass.
+Every application must have a primary window object of class **GenPrimaryClass**.
 This object will draw and manage the primary window and will work with the UI and the geometry manager to arrange all the children of the window properly.
 It will also automatically put up the system-controlled gadgets (such as the system window menu, the